 I am committed to creating non-judgmental, warm, and respectful therapeutic relationships.
-My treatment approaches include cognitive-behavioral therapy (CBT), expressive arts therapy, mindfulness, and energy psychology.
+My treatment approaches include cognitive-behavioral therapy (CBT), emotionally focused couple therapy, expressive arts therapy, mindfulness, and energy psychology.
 I appreciate that every person has unique needs and preferences and I incorporate elements from a variety of therapies into my practice.

 Cognitive Behavioral Therapy (CBT)

 Cognitive behavioral therapy (CBT) is oriented toward solving problems by changing unhelpful thinking and behavior.
 CBT is based on the assumption that our thoughts, emotions, and behavior are interconnected.
 Negative thinking affects our mood, sense of self, and decision making.
 By identifying and changing unhelpful thinking habits people are able to stabilize their mood and reach their life goals.
 CBT is one of the most effective treatments for anxiety, depression, anger issues, and low self-esteem.